filakhtov/qemu-launcher/README.md

 If the vCPU pinning is specified, `qemu-launcher` will negotiate capabilities using the QMP protocol (JSON control protocol provided by the qemu) using stdio of the child process and execute the `query-cpus-fast` command to obtain the list of the qemu process threads responsible for each vCPU socket/core/thread triplet.
-It will then proceeds to check if the cpuset cgroup tree is mounted under the specified mount point, mounting it if it is not, creates a separate cpu sets (subdirectories) for each logical core to which threads will be pinned, writes a logical core id into the `cpuset.cpus` parameter and finally moves the thread over to that same cpu set.
+It will then proceeds to check if the cpuset cgroup tree is mounted under the specified mount point, mounting it if it is not.
+Next the a prefix (`qemu` by default) directory where all cpusets will be hosted is created and all cores available on the hypervisor are allocated to this prefix.
+The `pool` directory is created, representing a pool of available (non-pinned) host CPU threads and all currently running tasks are moved into this new `pool` cpuset.
+Then a separate cpu sets (subdirectories) for each logical core to which threads will be pinned are created and respective logical core id is removed from the `pool` cpu set and written into the cpu set dedicated for this core, and finally moves the vCPU thread over to the newly created cpu set to shield it from other tasks.

 If the `priority` and the `scheduler` options of the `launcher` configuration section are provided, then the application will execute the `chrt` command (see `man chrt(1)`) for each vCPU thread ID, obtained via the QMP